LAN-Nyan/AkisVG/README.md

 # What’s Next?

-working hard to release v0.4 by February 28, 2026—so stay tuned!
+working hard to release v0.5 by April 1, 2026—so stay tuned!

 # 0.4 Features
 - Tool Settings